antikrem/helpers/README.md

 Recursivly count number of files and lines of code files.

 ### Detree Folders
-Pulls all files in subdirectories to the current directory and removes all folders.
+Moves all files in subdirectories to the current directory and removes all folders.

 ### Delete Duplicates
 Deletes all duplicates files in the directory.